ccbogel/QualCoder/README.md

 `sudo python3 -m pip install pdfminer.six openpyxl ebooklib`

-If your are not using the debian package:

 In the terminal, Go to the QualCoder-master folder, type:

 `sudo python3 setup.py install`